-4) Launch LOL and test your ping time.
+4) Launch LOL and test your ping times.

 Try to switch your ISP’s DNS server to the Google Public DNS address.
-This may improve the resolve time and provide you with more security online.
-Try it out and see if it solves your high ping issue.
+This could improve the resolve time and provide you with more security online.
+Here’s the procedure:

-1) On your keyboard, press the Windows Logo key and R at the same time to open the Run dialog box.
-Type in control panel and press Enter to open the Control Panel.
+1) On your keyboard, press the Windows logo key and R at the same time to open the Run dialog box.
+Then type in control panel and press Enter.

-2) Open the drop-down list next to View by: and select Category.
-Next, click View network status and tasks.
+2) Expand View by: and select Category.
+Then click View network status and tasks.

 3) In the next window, click Change adapter settings.

-4) Right-click on your current network and select Properties.
+4) Right-click on your network adapter and select Properties.